sharmista2shastry/DB-project/README.md

 - User Input: The email entered is used to retrieve cardholder information from the database.

 - Database Query: The application performs queries based on the entered email to fetch cardholder details and associated transactions from the database.
+Enter a cardholder’s email and get all the cards associated with the user, their balances and their lifetime transactions.

 - Display of Transactions: Transaction data is dynamically populated in a table based on the fetched data, involving operations to retrieve and display transaction records.
+Can use dropdowns to filter by merchant, card, or approved/not approved.

 2. Client Analytics:

 Purpose: This page generates analytical charts based on transaction data for client insights.
+Can see transactions based on 5 KPIs and can help banks/merchants increase their revenue.

 - Chart Selection: User selection of chart types initiates queries to the database for specific transaction data (fraud percentage, success percentage, average transactions, peak transaction times, cross-border transactions).